Marvel Cinematic Universe: Phase Four

-Unlike previous MCU television series from Marvel Television, the Phase Four Disney+ series were overseen by Feige and have close connections to the MCU films, starring actors from the films or introducing new characters for future film appearances.
+Unlike previous MCU television series that were produced by Marvel Television, separately from Marvel Studios, the Phase Four Disney+ series were overseen by Feige and have close connections to the MCU films, starring actors from the films or introducing new characters for planned future film appearances.
 The television series star Elizabeth Olsen as Wanda Maximoff / Scarlet Witch and Paul Bettany as Vision in WandaVision, Anthony Mackie as Sam Wilson / Falcon and Sebastian Stan as Bucky Barnes / Winter Soldier in The Falcon and the Winter Soldier (2021), Tom Hiddleston as Loki in the first season of Loki (2021), Jeffrey Wright as the Watcher in the first season of the animated What If...?
 (2021), Jeremy Renner as Clint Barton / Hawkeye and Hailee Steinfeld as Kate Bishop / Hawkeye in Hawkeye (2021), Oscar Isaac as Marc Spector / Moon Knight and Steven Grant / Mr. Knight in Moon Knight (2022), Iman Vellani as Kamala Khan / Ms. Marvel in Ms. Marvel (2022), and Tatiana Maslany as Jennifer Walters / She-Hulk in She-Hulk: Attorney at Law (2022).

-The television specials star Gael García Bernal as Jack Russell / Werewolf by Night in Werewolf by Night (2022) and Chris Pratt as Peter Quill / Star-Lord in The Guardians of the Galaxy Holiday Special.
+In addition to the feature films and television series, the phase also includes two television specials: Werewolf by Night (2022) starring Gael García Bernal as Jack Russell / Werewolf by Night and The Guardians of the Galaxy Holiday Special starring Chris Pratt as Peter Quill / Star-Lord.
+The first season of the I Am Groot animated shorts and some tie-in comic books are also included.
 Benedict Wong has the most appearances in the phase, starring or making cameo appearances as Wong in three films and two television series.
-The phase was a large expansion of the MCU compared to the previous phases and led to discussions about quality versus quantity and whether Marvel Studios still had an overarching plan for the franchise.
-The first season of the I Am Groot shorts are also included in this phase, alongside some tie-in comic books.
-Phases Four, Five, and Six make up "The Multiverse Saga" storyline.
+The large amount of content produced for this phase led to discussions about quality versus quantity, and whether Marvel Studios still had a concrete roadmap for the franchise.